 To view a photo in its original size, click on the preview box 🙂

-Can a lifetimes’ collection of studied and well worn books or a neatly lined up row of expectant yoga mats become mere tropes for consumers searching for images portable on instagram to demand that the world know how wise we are, how well travelled, how studious, how devoted……..
+Can a lifetimes’ collection of studied and well–worn books, or a neatly lined–up row of expectant yoga mats, become mere tropes for consumers searching for images portable on Instagram, with which to demand that the world know how wise we are, how well–travelled, how studious, how devoted……..